digiaonline/oops/README.md

 If your Packer template is configured to push any production artifacts to Atlas (such as Amazon AMIs) you can browse to the artifact to get a code snippet for use by Terraform (see the next chapter).

+The master branch ships with a few base boxes that can be used as baselines when creating project-specific boxes:

+* `nginx-php-mariadb-nodejs` a basic stack
+* `nginx-php` not very useful
+* `ubuntu-1510-nginx-php-mariadb-nodejs` same as the first box, but based on Ubuntu 15.10 insteaf of 14.04.

 ### Terraform